Akyush0505/Cards/README.md

 # Cards
-It is a webpage displaying various types of cards with various css styles and elements.
+This contains basically a creation of webpage displaying various types of cards with various css styles and elements.